sgk0/GEDI_tools/README.md

 # GEDI_tools

+The easiest way to use the tool is to copy the folders into the same base directory.
+Then sequentially run the code, on the first level running through the folders with the lowest prefix (i.e. '0_') and then the notebooks/python scripts with the lowest prefixes.

 ## GEDI_tools consist of:

 1. 'get_shapefile_ALSO': A Jupyter Notebook containing instructions and code for obtaining ALOS PALSAR 1 data.
 Because we're interested in time series analysis, to obtain the largest time series we focus on the intersection area of all the ALOS PALSAR 1 imagery of a given path/row.
 The result is a polygon shapefile (the 'ROI') consisting of the intersection of all of the path/row imagery.
 The ROI can then be used to subset the GEDI data.